stmtpls/Best-Japanese-restaurant-in-Austin/ReadMe.md

 ## TL;DR

-Scrapping data of restaurant reviews (restaurant - review - star rating) I performed sentiment analysis and used cosine similarity to identify the top three restaurants in the Austin, TX area in terms of:
+Scrapping data of restaurant reviews (restaurant - review - star rating) I performed sentiment analysis and used cosine similarity to identify the top three Japanese restaurants in the Austin, TX area in terms of:

 - Service
 - Food